sanjay-namdeo/notes/design-patterns/solid-principles.md

     private int volume;
 }
 ```
 We launch the application, and everyone loves it.
-However, after a few months, we decide the Guitar is a little bit boring and could do with an awesome flame pattern to make it look a bit more ‘rock and roll’.
+However, after a few months, we decide the Guitar is a little boring and could do with an awesome flame pattern to make it look a bit more ‘rock and roll’.
 At this point, it might be tempting to just open up the Guitar class and add a flame pattern – but who knows what errors that might throw up in our application.

 Instead, let’s stick to the open-closed principle and simply extend our Guitar class: